PN2060C Phase Noise Analyzer

 The best performance can be achieved in the First Nyquist Zone (1MHz-67.5MHz).
 At the second Nyquist Zone (67.5MHz-133MHz) and beyond, the measurement ability of the PN2060C will be degenerated gradually.
 Extremely, at 1GHz, the measurement only accurate within about 10KHz deviation (Filter should be adopted, otherwise, aliasing frequencies will contaminate the measurement result).

-8) Down-Converter Modules (Link)
+9) Down-Converter Modules (Link)

-Measurement Comparison of a 100M OCXO (2nd Nyquist Zone)
+10) Measurement Comparison of a 100M OCXO (2nd Nyquist Zone)

+A 100M OCXO (XO5051) is measured by two methods: red-line ¨C direct measurement with the PN2060C (V1.4), black line ¨C measurement with down-converters.
+The comparison shown that the down-converter method can obtain the noise floor precisely while the direct measurement is limited to nearly -170dBc at 100MHz (Second Nyquist Zone).
+Comparison measurement is completed with the same sample.
 Band Pass Filter should be adopted beyond the 1st Nyquist zone for a better performance when measuring the DUT directly.
 Following is an example, there is about 2dB improvement for the noise floor measurement (of 100M XO5051s).
 For laptops, DO NOT using external power supply, using its battery instead.
 The noise floor will be affected.

-10) HP8664A Phase Noise Measurement
+11) HP8664A Phase Noise Measurement

 HP8664A is a canonical low phase noise signal generator.
 Following is the phase noise measurement of this unit (with option 004).
 The measurement results match the specification quiet well although this unit is nearly scrapped (>25 years old).
 The output level is +8dBm, and there are 10dB power splitter & -4dB insertion loss of the down-converter.
 So, the input level at DUT1 & DUT2 is about -5dBm.
-Comparison with TI’s measurement for the HP8664A (demo link) at 491.52MHz.
+Comparison with TI¡¯s measurement for the HP8664A (demo link) at 491.52MHz.

-Suggestions for the Down-Converter
+Suggestions for the Down-Converter Modules

 a) Easier power supply for the down-converter modules: 7805 voltage regulators can be utilized to power the down-converter module and the control board separately (important for best performance, use separate batteries and 7805 for the down-converter module and the control board!).